KrgKO/libra-play/readme.md

     transfer 0 > 1 10 # success
 ```

-It failed because sequence of **account has been resetted after recover account**
+It failed because sequence of **account has been resetted after recover account**.
-First transfer will `retrieve sequence` and second transfer will be `able to transfer`
+First transfering will `retrieve sequence` and second transfering will be `able to transfer`